-Direct Debit (PDF) can only be done on a monthly basis on either the 1st or the 15th of each month, or weekly (every Friday).
+Direct Debit (PDF) can be done on a monthly basis on either the 1st or the 15th and the last working day of each month, or weekly (every Friday).

 If you wish to pay by Direct Debit please complete a mandate (PDF) and return it to The Office Headquarters, 8 North Ness Business Park, Lerwick for it to be set up.

 There is a maximum period of seven days before a Direct Debit can start.
 It is very important that you discuss with the Rent Officer what payments you should make before your Direct Debit starts, to prevent your account from falling behind.

 When your Direct Debit is set up we will write to advise you of the amount we plan to request and the date the payments will be taken.